-Article 124(7) of the The Constitution of India, 1950 states that “No person who has held office as Judge of the Supreme Court shall plead or act in any Court or before any Authority within the territory of India”.
-It has been hotly debated previously that the act of giving written advice, by a Former SC Judge, to be tendered in a Court of Law, comes within the mischief of Article 124(7).
+Article 124(7) of the Constitution states, “No person who has held office as Judge of the Supreme Court shall plead or act in any Court or before any Authority within the territory of India”.
+It has been hotly debated previously, act of giving written advice, by a Former SC Judge, to be tendered in a Court of Law, comes within mischief of Article 124(7).
 The debate has had inconclusive results.
-The Hon’ble Delhi High Court in 2015, in Common Cause [W.P.
-(C) No. 866/2010], in view of the Supreme Court’s order dated 20th January, 2012 in Grenadier Association [W.P.
-(C) No. 513/2011], merely directed the Registry “not to accept Writ Petition(s) without raising objections in cases where opinions of Retired Judges are annexed to the Writ Petition”.
+Hon’ble Delhi High Court in 2015, in Common Cause [W.P.
+(C) No. 866/2010], in view of Supreme Court’s Order, dated 20.01.2012, in Grenadier Association [W.P.
+(C) No. 513/2011], merely directed, Registry “not to accept Writ Petition(s) without raising objections in cases where opinions of Retired Judges are annexed to the Writ Petition.“

 Objections have not guarded against unethical chamber practices built up by Former SC Judges.
 Present Hon’ble Chief Justice of India T.S.
 Thakur supports this.
-He believes that Judges are a ‘valuable human resource‘, one that should not be wasted after retirement.
+He believes, Judges are a ‘valuable human resource‘, one that should not be wasted after retirement.

-Not surprisingly, in Govindaswamy Review Proceedings, the SC has condoned Katju’s offer of an ‘elaborate opinion‘ to Kerala.
-It has, exercising epistolary jurisdiction, converted the Former SC Judge’s Facebook Post into a Suo-Moto Review Petition.
-Notice has been issued to Katju, for 11th November, 2016 to ‘participate in the proceedings.’
+Not surprisingly, in Govindaswamy Review Proceedings, SC has condoned Katju’s offer of an ‘elaborate opinion’ to Kerala.
+It has, exercising epistolary jurisdiction, converted Former SC Judge’s Facebook Post into a Suo-Moto Review Petition.
+Notice has been issued to Katju, for 11.11.2016, to ‘participate in the proceedings.’

 Twitter was quick to respond: